dflydev/dflydev-hawk/README.md

 // Create a really useful fictional user agent.
 $userAgent = new Fictional\UserAgent;

-// Ask our user agent to make a request; note that the request we are making
+// Ask a really useful fictional user agent to make a request; note that the
-// here matches the details that we told the Hawk client about our request.
+// request we are making here matches the details that we told the Hawk client
+// about our request.
-$response = $userAgent->makeRequest(
+$response = Fictional\UserAgent::makeRequest(
     'POST',
     'http://example.com/foo/bar?whatever',
     array(